CAS-LRJ/ISS-Docs/docs/Algorithms/Planning/index.md

 ### Objective
 The task of route planning stage is to find the most effective course from the current location to the desired destination, much like how conventional GPS navigation systems operate.
 Modern route planning algorithms are able to return an optimal route on large scale in real time, after a one-time pre-processing step <a href="#ref1"><sup>[1]</sup></a>.
 For a more comprehensive survey, refer to the paper by Bast et al <a href="#ref2"><sup>[2]</sup></a>.

-In ISS, the route planning stage is implemented in the [lanelet planner]({% link docs/Planning/lanelet_planner.md %}).

 ### Inputs
 The route planning stage takes as input high-level information about the world, such as: